aridiosilva/Blockchain/README.md

 # Blockchain

-Refered as Distributed Ledger Technology (DLT)
+Refered as Distributed Ledger Technology (DLT)  makes the history of any digital asset unalterable and transparent through the use of descentralization and cryptographic hashing.

 ## What is a blockchain?